- Stand-Alone vs. Grid Interface

 Reliable and well tested.
 PV subsystem componentry are greatly improved but installation and equipment selection generally requires engineering for each individual application.

-Overall system costs are greatly influenced by installation and subsystem costs.
-With inexperienced local suppliers or subcontractors, this expense will dominate the system’s costs; $10,000 – $20,000 can be spent on setting up a residential PV system for the complete electrical needs of a conventional home.
+Overall system costs are greatly influenced by installation and subsystem costs, as well as any available local, state, or federal rebate programs.
+With inexperienced local suppliers or subcontractors, this expense will dominate the system’s costs; tens of thousands of dollars can be spent on setting up a residential PV system for the complete electrical needs of a conventional home.

-Lenders will be reluctant to finance a PV system when grid-connected power is available.
+Lenders can sometimes be reluctant to finance a PV system when grid-connected power is available, though the availability of rebate programs has helped bring the costs down and bring the idea of PV systems more into the mainstream.
 A “stand alone” PV system will have a better chance for financing if backed up with a generator.

-People generally accept the idea of PV’s as nonpolluting, “free” electric power from the sun.
-However, many people consider PV’s futuristic and feel that there may be more technical developments needed other than price reductions.
-Common workable understanding of PV systems is practically nonexistent.
+People generally accept the idea of PVs as nonpolluting, “free” electric power from the sun.
+However, many people consider PVs futuristic and feel that there may be more technical developments needed other than price reductions.
+Common workable understanding of PV systems is improving.

 The City of Austin Electric Utility Department (EUD) regulates PV systems in the following areas: